RocketChat/docs-old/developer-guides/quick-start/README.md

 # Quick start for code developers

-## Installing Rocket.Chat for Developing

 ### On Linux/Mac

 You can run Rocket.Chat for development on a Linux or a Mac.
-The following intruction has been tested on a new ubuntu 18.04lts installation.
+The following instruction has been tested on a new Ubuntu 18.04 LTS installation.

 During the build, memory usage will be nearly 8G, this is the minimum level of RAM recommended for development workstations.